 Uganda resumed international passenger flights to Entebbe International Airport on the 1 October 2020, allowing travelers to visit this gorilla trekking destination once again.

-Uganda is open to all international travelers (excluding India) and there is no mandatory quarantine required.
+Uganda is open to all international travelers and there is no mandatory quarantine required.
 However, passengers who exhibit signs and symptoms of an infectious disease will be transported to an isolation centre for a COVID-19 test.
 The results will be available within 24 to 48 hours.

 Emirates, Turkish Airlines, Qatar Airways, Uganda Airlines, KLM Royal Dutch Airlines, Air Tanzania, Kenya Airways.